 - 1. Act as a sighted guide in different situations/settings. - 2.
 Prepare a list of canes and other devices available with various sources along with prices. - 3.
-Undergo an experience of moving under a blindfold for a few minutes and describe the experience in 200 words). - 4.
-Make a short PowerPoint/ oral presentation were about 5 minutes were on the importance of O&M for the visually impaired. - 5.
+Undergo an experience of moving under a blindfold for a few minutes and describe d.
+Make a short PowerPoint/ oral presentation were about 5 minutes were on the importance of O&M for the visually impaired. - 4.
 Draw up a list of important clues /cues/landmarks which the visually impaired student can use in the school.